 Here are 6 compelling reasons you should absolutely make Pilates part of your workout routine:

-Pilates can be done by anyone – man, woman, young or old.
+Pilates can be done by anyone – man, woman, young, or old.
 No matter your age or physical ability, you can do Pilates.
-There are thousands of possible exercises and modifications, so it can be adapted to fit an individual’s needs – from the absolute beginner to the seasoned athlete.
+There are thousands of possible exercises and modifications, making it far more flexible to meet your individual needs.
+In other words, beginners and seasoned athletes alike can enjoy Pilates.

 One of the main components of Pilates is the connection between mind and body and the overall awareness of how your body moves.
 As a result, you become more aware of the placement of your spine and pelvis, especially during your Pilates routine.

 Pilates has been shown to reduce chronic lower back pain in as little as 20 total hours of practice.
 The exercises are low-impact, which makes them perfect for people who are in pain.
 Pilates is a gentle workout that is proven to accommodate those with back pain but is challenging enough to build core muscles.